Go to Page Section:

 Each state has varying requirements for their state troopers however the majority of states require an aspiring State Trooper to attend and graduate from the state police academy.

-For example, according to troopers.ny.gov, New York State has a police academy where officers are properly trained prior to becoming active for duty.
+For example, according to troopers.ny.gov, New York State has a police academy where officers are properly trained before becoming active for duty.

 There may also be written examinations and certain physical requirements that must be met in order to become a state police officer.